immcantation/presto/docs/workflows/Stern2014_Workflow.rst

     Where the :option:`--bf BARCODE <AlignSets muscle --bf>` defines the field containing the UMI and :option:`--exec ~/bin/muscle <AlignSets muscle --exec>` is the location of the :program:`MUSCLE` executable.

+    For additional details see the section on :ref:`fixing UMI alignments <UMI-Alignment>`.

 Generating UMI consensus reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^